GeorgeParaschiv/Temp_Management/README.md

 If any other key is pressed during the menu cycle, a screen will appear briefly saying invalid option and then the program will revert back to the menu cycle.

+Error checking for user input in menu is implemented.
-Error checking for temp setpoint is implemented.
+Error checking for for user input in temp setpoint is implemented.

-***Need to implement error checking for fan speed and manual control***
+Error checking for user input in fan speed is implemented.
+Error checking for user input in manual/automatic control is implemented.

+Project is Finalized